creativewave/animate/README.md

 `PropertyController` should define a function to interpolate and/or to apply (set) animated values on `Element`.

 `interpolate` should return the intermediate `value` at the current relative `Time`, which will be a `Number` relative to the animation's duration, starting from `0` and ending at `1`.
-If not defined, the default function will interpolate `value` if it's a `Number`, a `String` containing numbers or a color value.
+If not defined, the default function will interpolate `value` if it is a `Number` or a `String` containing numeric values (including hexadecimal values).

 `set` should be one of the following named exports of this package: